Harlow Judo Club are a small but

 We are very proud of the fact that when it was in operation, we were one of

-only 4 clubs in England in achieve the accolade of the Sport England Gold
+only 4 clubs in England to achieve the accolade of the Sport England Gold

-Our senior coach has many many years of experience in coaching, with his
+Our senior coach has many years of experience in coaching, with his

 expertise being children of all levels.
 The club has close links with Harlow